 Short messages win, but context suffers.
 LinkedIn reports that InMails under 400 characters get 22% better response rates.
 That’s about three sentences.
 Try explaining a complex role, its remote flexibility, equity package, and team culture in 400 characters.

-You're locked into one channel.
+You’re locked into one channel.
 InMail only reaches candidates inside LinkedIn.
-If someone checks LinkedIn once a week but reads email daily, your perfectly crafted message sits unread.
-There's no way to follow up through a different channel without leaving the platform entirely and starting from scratch.
+Weekly LinkedIn checkers who read email daily will miss a single-channel InMail entirely.
+There’s no way to follow up through a different channel without leaving the platform and starting from scratch.

 These limitations explain why many recruiters are moving beyond LinkedIn Recruiter as their primary outreach tool.
 The platform still works for research and first-touch connections, but relying on it as your only outreach channel means accepting a hard ceiling on response rates.